jarhart/SublimeSBT/README.md

 **Start SBT**

  - Start an SBT session for the current project.
-If the project looks like a Play Framework project, the `play` command is used instead of `sbt`.
+If the project looks like a Play Framework project, the `play` command is used instead of the `sbt` command.

 **Stop SBT**